IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" https://demo.dataverse.org/api/files/:persistentId/?persistentId=doi:10.5072/FK2/J8SJZB

-You may get its draft version if you pass an api token with view draft permissions:
+You may get its draft version of an unpublished file if you pass an api token with view draft permissions:

 .. code-block:: bash